Question:

 Answer:

 This is a difficult situation.
-Your uncle should not file any papers until he has time to talk to an immigration lawyer.
+Your uncle should not file any papers for citizenship until he has time to talk to an immigration lawyer.

 For now, let me share a few general thoughts.